 There are several theories of motivation that each describe different aspects of the concept and that contribute to our understanding of it in different ways.
-This chapter briefly introduces the major goal-orientation, expectancy-value, theories determination theory.
+This chapter briefly introduces the major theories of goal-orientation, expectancy-value, and selfdetermination theory.